 Living with ADHD can be very challenging.
 Therapy can be helpful, but it's also good to find support from others around you.
 You can consider finding a local support group, or you may choose to lean on friends or family.
 It can be hard to share your ADHD diagnosis with some people, but it may help them understand you better and make your relationships stronger.

 Learn more about Attention Deficit Hyperactivity Disorder today.
-Call (973) 777-3711 or contact Je Lu Ja Spa online.
+Call (201) 806-6099 or contact Medwell Orthopedics & Functional Medicine for Men & Women online.